abhishekloiwal/seeFood/mobile-native/README.md

 ## Development Notes

-- Menu uploads use `expo-image-picker` with multiple selection and size limits (≤10 files, ≤12 MB each).
+- Menu uploads use `expo-image-picker` with multiple selection, live camera capture, and size limits (≤10 files, ≤12 MB each).
 - Results are fetched from `${EXPO_PUBLIC_API_BASE_URL}/api/process` and rendered immediately.
 - Styling follows the existing SeeFood visual language to keep parity with the web clients.